Okay #Sheddies, you’re probably getting ready to order your shed and wondering: “How big should my shed base be?”

 Firstly, it can’t be too small.
 If you have a shed base that is non-existent, or much smaller than the building size, it is not going to be able to support the building correctly.
 This is because the supporting bearers will not be able to sit in their correct positions.

 Having a shed base that is much bigger than your shed is okay…but as mentioned, it can lead to unnecessary splashback from rainwater.
-It increases the chance of water penetrating the lower down weatherboard, and can lead to rotting of the timber.
+It increases the chance of water penetrating the lower down weatherboard, which can lead to rotting of the timber.

 In an ideal world then, your shed base would be a slabbed area that is 10mm shorter and narrower than the external size of the building going on top of it.